UDP port knocking suite with HMAC-PSK authentication

 You can say thanks to the author by donations to these wallets:

 In this application UDP datagrams are choosen for a reason.
 Typical configuration of firewalled machine allows only packets to some public ports and drops packets to all other ports.
 With UDP external observer can't distinguish between accepted packet and packet dropped by firewall.
 Therefore, if firewall configuration drops all UDP packets except packets to pyknock port, external observer can't even detect there is something awaiting for magic packet.
 So, it may be used to hide machine completely from network for unauthenticated peers.
 Also, it may be used as classical port-knocking solution, adding another protection layer to sensitive network application.

 - Works completely in user-space.
 May run even as unprivileged user.

 Only Python 2.6+ required.
 Python 3 is also supported.

 Place file anywhere you want and run.
 Or use

-pip install pyknock to install it as python package into your system.
+pip install pyknock to install it into your system as python package.
 Scripts shall become available at standard binary paths.

 pyknock-server MySecretPSK 'ipset add -exist myallowedset $ip timeout 3600' 'ipset del -exist myallowedset $ip'